 7.1.4.10.3 Message flows

-For Home Routed scenario, the message flow is same with the PDU session establishment message flow in clause 5.2.2.12.2 of TS 32.255 [4].
-In step 11ch-d of Figure 5.2.2.12.2.1 in TS 32.255 [4], the H-CHF acknowledges by sending Charging Data Response to the H-SMF and supplies the HPLMN selected "Roaming Charging Profile" to the H-SMF.
-The "Roaming Charging Profile" may include PDU session level triggers (e.g. User location change) for QBC, correspondingly, PDU session level trigger for FBC is included in the message level Trigger element of Charging Data Response.
+For home routed scenario, the message flow is same with the PDU session establishment message flow in clause 5.2.2.12.2 of TS 32.255 [4].
+In step 11ch-d of Figure 5.2.2.12.2.1 in TS 32.255 [4], the H-CHF acknowledges by sending Charging Data Response to the H-SMF and optionally includes a "Roaming Charging Profile".
+The "Roaming Charging Profile" may include both QoS flow and PDU session level triggers (e.g., both QoS change and user location change) for QBC, for FBC both rating group and PDU session level triggers may be included in the trigger elements of Charging Data Response.

-For Local breakout scenario, the message flow is same with the PDU session establishment message flow in clause 5.2.2.18.2 of TS 32.255 [4].
-In step 9ch-d2 of Figure 5.2.2.18.2-1 in TS 32.255 [4], the H-CHF acknowledges by sending Charging Data Response to the V-SMF and optionally supplies a "Roaming Charging Profile" to the V-SMF.
-The "Roaming Charging Profile" may include PDU session level triggers (e.g. User location change) for QBC, correspondingly, PDU session level trigger for FBC may be included in the message level Trigger element of Charging Data Response.
+For local breakout scenario, the message flow is same with the PDU session establishment message flow in clause 5.2.2.18.2 of TS 32.255 [4].
+In step 9ch-d2 of Figure 5.2.2.18.2-1 in TS 32.255 [4], the H-CHF acknowledges by sending Charging Data Response to the V-SMF and optionally includes a "Roaming Charging Profile".
+The "Roaming Charging Profile" may include both QoS flow and PDU session level triggers (e.g., both QoS change and user location change) for QBC, for FBC both rating group and PDU session level triggers may be included in the trigger element of Charging Data Response.

-Status of PDU session level trigger for QBC and PDU session level trigger for FBC may be different.
-For example, a PDU Session level "Expiry of data time limit per PDU session" of FBC is disabled but a PDU Session level User location trigger of QBC is enabled, in this case, V-SMF only reports QBC charging information when PDU session trigger level "Expiry of data time limit per PDU session" trigger of QBC is met.
+This means that the values and status of PDU session level triggers may be different for QBC and FBC.
+For example, a PDU Session level "Expiry of data time limit per PDU session" for FBC is set to 600 seconds while it for QBC is set to 900 seconds, this means that after 600 seconds all the rating groups shall be reported but no QoS flows, then after another 300 seconds all QoS flows shall be reported but no rating groups.
+While updates can in some cases coincide, it would be difficult to sort out the reason for and order of the trigger and would therefore preferably always be separate for FBC and QBC.